 At times parents are unable to care for their children.
 This can be due to illness, family problems, parent/ child conflict and/or child abuse/neglect.
-In circumstances where there is no other family member available to care for the children, a registered Foster Carer will provide a safe home environment.
+In circumstances where there is no other family member available to care for the children, an approved Foster Carer will provide a safe home environment.

 Foster families provide an extremely valuable community service by creating a safe, supportive environment for children when they need it and enabling children (where possible) to be reunited with their families.